 From This . . .

-When you decide you want us to restore your canoe, bring it to the shop or ask us to come and get it (we charge $0.70/loaded kilometer to transport the canoe).
+When you decide you want us to restore your canoe, bring it to the shop or ask us to come and get it (we charge $2.00/loaded kilometer to transport the canoe -- plus ferry costs if applicable).
 Once in the shop, we take it apart and get a close look at any damage or rot in your canoe.
 We then send you a detailed work order and discuss it with you until you are satisfied.
 We ask you to mail us a copy of the signed work order and along with the first installment of $500.
 This payment is a non-refundable deposit on the project.
 You can pay it when you sign the work order or pay it before you bring your canoe to the shop in order to "get in line" and reserve a place on the work board.
 That way, any canoes that arrive in the shop before your canoe gets there will be started after yours in the work schedule.
+All canoe restoration payments are processed through a pre-authorized credit card (VISA or MasterCard) only - no cash or cheques.

 Once the deposit is paid and the work order is signed, the restoration is paid for according to the following schedule: